Porkbutts/tech.adriant.io/_drafts/getting-started-with-the-aws-cli.md

 ## What is an IAM User?
 In this next section, you're going to create an **IAM User** from the AWS Console.
 IAM stands for **Identity and Access Management** and it is used extensively in AWS to allow or deny permission to resources and services.

 When you first create an AWS account, you can only login as the **AWS Account Root User**.
 This user has the permission to do anything and everything in your account.
-If you create access keys for the root user and the keys are compromised, there is no limit to what a malicious actor can do in your account.
-You could wake up one morning to [find out that tens of thousands of dollars in charges](https://www.reddit.com/r/aws/comments/8rj9ep/my_aws_account_was_hacked/) were incurred to your account.
+If you create access keys for the root user and the keys are compromised, there is no limit to what a malicious actor can do in your account, and you could wake up one morning to an AWS bill for tens of thousands of dollars.

-Therefore, it's generally recommended to create another user or set of users with limited access, while keeping the root account credentials securely locked away at all times.
+It's generally recommended to create another user or set of users with limited access, while keeping the root account credentials securely locked away.
+However, since IAM is beyond the scope of this tutorial, we'll be creating a user with very permissive access for the sake of convenience.
+Please note this is only a slight improvement from using the root account directly and is not very secure nor recommended for a production setup.

 ### Create the IAM User
+Log in to the AWS console and search for the IAM service.
+![AWS Console searchbar IAM][searchbar-iam]

+Click on the *Users* link.

+![IAM dashboard users link][users-link]

+Click on the *Add user* button.

+![IAM dashboard add user button][add-users-btn]

+Fill in the username and make sure to check *Programmatic access*.
+Click *Next: Permissions*.

+![Add user page one][create-usr-1]

+Click on *Attach existing policies directly* and search for **PowerUserAccess**.
+Select the policy and click *Next: Tags*.

+![Select PowerUserAccess policy][poweruser-policy]

+Skip the tags section and click *Next: Review*.
+The summary should look something like this.

+![Create user summary][review-create]

+The next page shows that IAM User creation was successful.
+The *Access Key ID* will be displayed, but you will have to click *Show* to display the *Secret access key*.
+You will need to take note of both of these keys for CLI access.

+![Display access and secret key][access-key-secret-key]

+**Note that for security reasons, you will not be able to look up the secret access key after this point**.
+If you end up losing access to your secret access key, you will have to create a new set of access keys, but not necessarily a new user.

+## Update the CLI to use access keys
+Run the `aws configure` command which will prompt you for the access and secret key.
+You can leave the region and output as their defaults.
+This command will create two files `~/.aws/credentials` and `~/.aws/config` and update their contents with the information you specified.
+You can always update these files directly rather than using the `aws configure` command.

+The `awscli` tool should now be configured to use the `default` profile which uses your access keys.

+## Summary
+You created an **IAM User** with programmatic access and attached the **PowerUserAccess** policy to the new user.
+This gives the user programmatic access to do most things in AWS, with the exception being creation of *other* IAM resources.

+You noted the *Access Key ID* and *Secret access key* for the new user and updated your AWS credentials file with these keys.

+[searchbar-iam]: {{ site.images }}aws-console-search-iam.png
+[users-link]: {{ site.images }}iam-dashboard-select-users.png
+[add-users-btn]: {{ site.images }}iam-dashboard-add-user-button.png
+[create-usr-1]: {{ site.images }}iam-create-user-page-one.png
+[poweruser-policy]: {{ site.images }}attach-power-user-iam-policy.png
+[review-create]: {{ site.images }}iam-user-create-review.png
+[access-key-secret-key]: {{ site.images }}access-key-secret-key.png